xiigroup/Unified-Messaging/README.md

-# Unified Messaging Gateway
+## Unified Messaging Gateway
-UMG, Send and Receive Whatsapp and SMS messages from any system.
+Xii Group UMG allow to send and seceive Whatsapp and SMS messages from any system.

 # Sample PHP Usage
 This sample php code send an sms message and returns the response in json. to send a whatsapp message replace sms with **whatsapp**, response of sms and whatsapp is not the same.